toretore/toretore.github.com/content/articles/tea.md

 * Making HTTP calls
 * Getting the current time (not technically an effect, but still impure)

 As you can imagine, the vast majority of programs need to cause effects to be considered useful.
-Elm allows you to tell it to cause effects for you: You give it a description of the effects you'd like to cause, and Elm does it for you.
+Elm lets you tell it to cause effects for you: You give it a description of the effects you'd like to cause, and Elm does it for you.
 A clear separation exists: Your code, the "inside world", and everything else, the "outside world".